 View activity and trail information for the area:

 Public Lands Camping Pass required.

 A Public Lands Camping Pass is required to random camp on public land along the eastern slopes of the Rocky Mountains.

 - Random, no-service camping is permitted.
 Campsites must be 100 metres from a lakeshore and no permanent camp structures are allowed.

-- Campsites and fires must be one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Public Recreation Area (PRA).
+- Campsites and fires must be one kilometre (0.6 miles) from a Public Land Recreation Area (PLRA) or Provincial Recreation Area (PRA).
 For further information see: Recreation on public land - Overview.